Illinois Compiled Statutes

 (a) Except as otherwise provided in subsection (b) all

-polling places shall be accessible to handicapped and elderly voters, as
+polling places shall be accessible to voters with disabilities and elderly voters, as

 determined by rule of the State Board of Elections.